 Fireworks are legal in Georgia, but that doesn’t mean they are completely unregulated.
-Before you decide to wow your family and neighbors with fireworks this year, here are the rules state law has provided for using fireworks.
+Before you decide to wow your family and neighbors with fireworks this Fourth of July, it is a good idea to know the rules state law has provided for using fireworks.

 When can you shoot fireworks in Georgia?